ec-jrc/nrt/doc/source/classes.rst

 This shows the parameters specific to the EWMA class in the second row during instantiating.
 In particular this is ``sensitivity``, ``lambda_`` and ``threshold_outlier``.

-Let's first talk about ``lambda_``. .. math::`\lambda` (.. math::`0<\lambda<=1`) is used as the exponent for the
-exponentially weighted moving average and basically controls how much influence the historic data has on the average.
+Let's first talk about ``lambda_``.
+Lambda (0<λ<=1) is used as the exponent for the exponentially weighted moving average and basically controls how much influence the historic data has on the average.

-So for a time series where .. math::`x_t` is the value at time period t, the EWMA value ..math::`s` at time t is given as:
+So for a time series where :math:`x_t` is the value at time period t, the EWMA value :math:`s` at time t is given as:

 .. math::

     s_t = \lambda \cdot x_t + (1-\lambda) \cdot s_{t-1}

-First the value at time t is weighted by .. math::`\lambda` and then added to the previous EWMA value, which got weighted by the inverse of the new value.
-That means, that for small .. math::`\lambda` the impact of single values on the average are low.
+First the value at time t is weighted by λ and then added to the previous EWMA value, which got weighted by the inverse of λ.
+That means, that for small λ the impact of single values on the average are low.
 So if the time series is very noisy, low values for lambda around 0.05 to 0.25 are recommended.
-This ensures that for example a single cloud which was missed by the masking doesn't have a long lasting impact on the EWMA value.
+This ensures that for example a single cloud which wasn't masked doesn't have a long lasting impact on the EWMA value.

 The parameter ``sensitivity`` is used to calculate the process boundary (also called control limit)